-When someone dies, we reach for flowers almost on autopilot.
-It’s what we’ve always done.
-It’s what the funeral home suggests.
-It’s what shows up when you type “what to send when someone dies” into a search bar.
+When someone we care about loses a pet, we reach for flowers almost on autopilot.
+It’s what we’ve always done for grief.
+It’s what shows up when you type “what to send when someone’s dog dies” into a search bar.
 And flowers are beautiful – truly.
 But if you’re here, you’re already sensing that there might be something better.
 Something that lasts.
-Something that says more than “I’m sorry” and actually helps the person who’s grieving feel less alone.
+Something that says more than “I’m sorry” and actually tells your friend that losing their pet is real grief, worthy of real acknowledgment.

-This guide walks through the most meaningful alternatives to sympathy flowers – gifts that comfort, that honor the person who was lost, and that the recipient will hold onto for years instead of days.
+This guide walks through the most meaningful alternatives to sympathy flowers for pet loss – gifts that comfort, that honor the animal who was lost, and that the recipient will hold onto for years instead of days.

 Why Flowers Aren’t Always the Best Choice